-The trip to Orgiva was a straight shot, 560 miles with a couple of stops for egg and chips, no mistakes from Nelly and ten hours later here I am.
-The weather is very hot, about 28 degrees and the house a blank canvas; white walls, walnut wood beams, dodgy electrics and a freezer that had inadvertently turned on with the door ajar, so water on the tiles.
+The trip to Orgiva was a straight shot.
+560 miles from Santander with a couple of stops for egg and chips, no naughty mistakes from Nelly my dog and ten hours later here I am.
+The weather is very hot, about 28 degrees and the house is a blank canvas; white walls, walnut wood beams, some dodgy electrics and a freezer that had inadvertently left on with the door ajar, so water puddles on the tiles.

-But if that is all then I am blessed.
+But if that is the only issue then I am blessed.

-So how can I assess myself and the situation after a week.
+So how can I assess the situation after a week.

 Let’s start with the basics.
 I came out with t-shirts, shorts, chinos and yes, a Regimental blazer (why you might ask) and some polished shoes.